Ian Happ Player Props: Cubs vs. Reds

 Ian Happ At The Plate

-- Among the qualifying batters in MLB play, he ranks 32nd in batting average, seventh in on-base percentage, and 78th in slugging.
+- Among qualified hitters in baseball, he ranks 40th in batting average, eighth in on-base percentage, and 83rd in slugging.

-- Happ has an RBI in 12 of 48 games this year, with multiple RBI in four of them.
+- Happ has had an RBI in 12 games this year (24.5%), including four multi-RBI outings (8.2%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.